How to Track Changes in Excel? (Step by Step)

 Work With Track Changes Option in Excel

-Now we will see how exactly excel track the changes we made in excel.
+Now, we will see how exactly Excel tracks the changes we made in Excel.
 Consider the below data for this example.

-Now before making any changes enable the option of track changes option.
-Follow Where to find the excel track changes option step.
+Now, before making any changes, enable the track changes option.
+Then, follow these steps to find the track changes option step.

-From the above image, select Highlight Changes option.
-Once this option is selected below the dialogue box will open.
+From the above image, select the Highlight Changes option.
+Once this option is selected below, the dialog box will open.

 Where: This is where you need to track changes in excel.
-If you want to track the whole sheet then do not check the Where box or else you can specify the range.
+If you want to track the whole sheet, do not check the “Where” box, or you can specify the range.

-Now click on Ok button.
+Now, click on the “OK” button.
 Excel will ask your permission to save the workbook.
-Click on Ok to save it.
+Click on “OK” to save it.

-Now make anyone change to any one of the cells within this range.
-I have to change the cell C6 value from 2208 to 1800.
+Now, make anyone change to one of the cells within this range.
+For example, we must change the cell C6 value from 2,208 to 1,800.
 Track changes automatically inserted the comment for me.

-Look how track changes option has done the trick for me.
-It included my name, the date when I made the changes, the time, and the cell that I have changed.
+Look how the track changes option has done the trick for me.
+It included the name, the date we made the changes, the time, and the cell we changed.
 It also mentions the previous value along with the new values.

 How to make the List of Track Changes in a separate sheet

 We have learned how we can track our changes.
-I can record all those changes in the separate sheet itself.
-I think that is the coolest option you will ever get.
+We can record all those changes in the separate sheet itself.
+We think that is the coolest option you will ever get.
 Follow the below steps to explore this option.

-Step 2: Click on the OK button.
-This would instantly create a new sheet named History.
+- Step 2: Click on the “OK” button.
+It would instantly create a new sheet named History.

-Step 3: You can just see this sheet.
+- Step 3: You can see this sheet.
 This sheet is read-only.
-If you save the workbook then this sheet will disappear.
+If you save the workbook, then this sheet will disappear.

 Validate Changes and Accept or Reject

-At any given point of time, admin can accept or reject changes.
-When the users make changes you, review those changes.
-You can either accept or reject the changes.
+At any given time, the admin can accept or reject changes.
+When the users make changes, review those changes.
+Again, you can either accept or reject the changes.

 Follow the below steps to explore this option.

-Step 2: Click on the Accept / Reject Changes option.
-This will open up the below dialogue box.
+- Step 2: Click the ” Select Changes to Accept or Reject” option.
+It will open up the below dialog box.

-Step 3: You can explore all the options under each section to accept or reject the changes.
-Click on OK button and it will open up the below box.
-This will show the changes one by one.
+- Step 3: You can explore the options under each section to accept or reject the changes.
+Click on the “OK” button, which will open up the box below.
+It will show the changes one by one.

 How to Disable this?

-This has been a guide to Track Changes in Excel.
-Here we discuss how to track changes in excel, list them and validate changes along with practical examples.
-You may learn more about excel from the following articles –
+This article has been a guide to Track Changes in Excel.
+Here, we discuss how to track changes in Excel, list them, and validate changes, along with practical examples.
+You may learn more about Excel from the following articles: –